- About this Agreement

 - Reporting conditions that could impact network services within the LAN

 - ComTech employs a 24-hours-per-day, 7-days-per-week, 365-days-per-year pager rotation schedule; i.e., ComTech staff respond to network outages at any time without exception.
-Problems shall always be reported by opening a ServiceNow call and assigning it to ComTech or by sending email to firstname.lastname@example.org (an email to this address automatically opens a ServiceNow call).
+Problems shall always be reported by opening a ServiceNow call and assigning it to ComTech or sending an email to email@example.com (an email to this address automatically opens a ServiceNow call).
 In addition, urgent problems may be reported by phoning the network manager or the network operations desk directly (see Appendix A).
 Trouble reports shall be reported by LAN administrators and shall include at a minimum the following information:

 - Contact information